Ag62241/Ag62241/README.md

-- 👋 Hi, I’m @Ag62241
+- 👋 Hi, I’m Amarsha
-- 🌱 I’m currently studying mathematical modelling and simulation
+- 🌱 I’m currently studying Mathematics & Statistics and Chemistry

 <!---
 Ag62241/Ag62241 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.